ioam/topographica/README.rst

 This program is free, open-source software available under the BSD license (see LICENSE.txt).

 This document describes how to get and edit the Topographica source code.
-Most first-time users will instead want to use the pre-packaged distributions available for most platforms; see ioam/topographica `Downloads <http://github.com/ioam/topographica/downloads>`_  for links.
+Most first-time users will instead want to use the pre-packaged distributions available for most platforms; see Topographica's `Downloads <http://ioam.github.io/topographica/Downloads/index.html>`_  for links.

 CLONING TOPOGRAPHICA
 --------------------